SansGuidon/bookmarks/PRINCIPLES.md

 * There is no elevator to success.
 You have to take the stairs.
 * [Andy Hunt & Dave Thomas](https://twitter.com/nicolopigna/status/921280768697143296) - the original DRY principle : "Every piece of knowledge must have a single, unambiguous, authoritative representation, within a system"
 * A prototype is worth a thousand meetings
+* Business software implementation and development is unpredictable.
+There will always be things to alter timeline and priorities.
+[Tina Marie Parker](https://twitter.com/Nozeyparkers/status/922403525950353409)

 # from my twitter
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.